solderq35/340-test/README.md

 **How to Deploy**

-- Deploy app in [Render.com](https://render.com/) in your browser.
-Make a render.com account if you haven't already.
+- Deploy app in [Glitch.com](https://glitch.com) in your browser.
+Make a glitch.com account if you haven't already.
-- Check [this page](https://render.com/docs/deploy-node-express-app) for more info on how to deploy a NodeJS app on Render.
-  - Tweak the Render settings from the above.
-Use `npm start` for start command.
+- Select "New Project" from upper right > "Import from Github".
+- If you have a private repository, then after you get to the "edit project" page, click on `Terminal` in the left corner, and `git clone` the project with Glitch's remote Terminal.
+Use `https` cloning URL, not `SSH`, and use a Personal Access Token from Github as well.
+Then you might have to move the files into your root directory via `mv FOLDERNAME/* .`.
+- Refresh the project by typing `refresh` into Glitch Terminal.
+- Finally, click `Preview` in the lower left to see the deployed project.
 - **Optional Security Measure**: Make a duplicate, **private** cloned repository that is identical to the public repository.
 Remove `dbcon.js` from the public repository but keep `dbcon.js` in the private repository.
 Only deploy from the private repository to prevent your credentials from being leaked.
 Make sure the public repository has `dbcon.js` listed in the `.gitignore`.
   - Another approach is to make a local (not remote) Git branch and keep your credentials there, but this requires command line interface from Render.com which I was unable to figure out.